Cf: JBE, JD

 the school year, a conference between the teacher or other appropriate

-school employee and the pupil's parent, tutor, or legal guardian shall
+school employee and the student's parent, tutor, or legal guardian

-be required prior to the pupil being readmitted to the classroom.
+shall be required prior to the student being readmitted to the classroom.

 In any case where a teacher, principal, or other school employee

-requires the parent, tutor, or legal guardian of a pupil under eighteen
+requires the parent, tutor, or legal guardian of a student under eighteen

-(18) to attend a conference or meeting regarding the pupil's behavior,
+(18) to attend a conference or meeting regarding the student's behavior,

 and, after notice, the parent, tutor, or legal guardian willfully